dinespoulsen/CV/README.md

 For the past 5 years I have been working as a Gas analyst covering work ranging from market analysis to gas operations.
 Before going in to the gas world I touched a bit upon entrepreneurship and I have always secretively wanted to learn how to program.
 I've already found myself a fan of clean and easy readable code and motivated to jump into new coding languages.

 I don't see learning to code as a break with my passion for the energy markets but more as an add-on.
 I find it interesting to follow the challenges the energy industry is facing with competition from renewables and climate challenges pressuring for higher sustainable standards.
 I believe some of these challenges can be solved by technological advances in particular in tech improvements.
 I wish to become a programmer and unleash my creative side and I have found myself highly motivated when creating applications.
 I see myself either implementing my new found skills in the energy sector or finding a junior developer role in a small sized company where I am able to make my mark.
 I am self-driven and come with a tool-box full of analytical skills from previous roles and from my financial background.

-## Skills

-#### This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

 ## Education